ravudet/c_onboarding/README.md

+### install and configure IDE

 1. Install Visual Studio 2022 Community version 17.14.16
 2. Install the appropriate visual studio components using [`/.vsconfig`](/.vsconfig)

+### create a new project

-3. File -> New -> Project
+1. File -> New -> Project
-4. Select "Empty Project" under the "C++" language
+2. Select "Empty Project" under the "C++" language
-5. Click "Create"
+3. Click "Create"
-6. Add a `hello.c` file with the following contents:
+4. Add a `hello.c` file with the following contents:
 ```c
 #include <stdio.h>